Vancouver Hostel Tips

 Choosing the Best Hostel Location in Vancouver, BC, Canada

-No large city in Canada or the U.S. offers more uplifting hostel environments than Vancouver, British Columbia, and probably no large city in these countries offers a worse one.
+No large city in Canada or the U.S. offers more uplifting hostel environments than Vancouver, British Columbia.

 Choosing the right hostel location may be crucial to your enjoyment of Vancouver, BC.